Diocese of Aberdeen: Cathedral chapter

-The development of Aberdeen's chapter was lengthy even though the papal bull of 1157 gave Bishop Edward permission to institute a chapter of secular or monastic clerics.
-The first signs of chapter enlargement became apparent when a cleric designated as a 'canon' is seen witnessing an act by Bishop John (1199-1207).
-His successor, Bishop Kalder (1207-1228), had many canons acting as members of synodal sittings witnessing his episcopal edicts and with an archdeacon as the senior cleric.
-Bishop Stirling (1228-1239) continues this system but now this assembly is called a 'chapter' and has its own seal.
-A canon is now designated 'treasurer' but the dean is still subordinate to the archdeacon.
-By 1239, Bishop Lamley is elected at a meeting chaired by the dean although it appears that the archdeacon is still his senior.
+The development of Aberdeen's chapter was lengthy even though the papal bull of 1157 authorised Bishop Edward to institute a chapter of secular or monastic clerics.
+The first signs of chapter enlargement became apparent when a cleric designated as a 'canon' witnessed an act by Bishop John (1199–1207).
+His successor, Bishop Kalder (1207–1228), had many canons acting as members of synodal sittings who confirmed his episcopal edicts with an archdeacon as the senior cleric.
+Bishop Stirling (1228–1239) continued this system but now this assembly was called a 'chapter' possessing its own seal.
+A canon was now designated 'treasurer' with the dean still subordinate to the archdeacon.
+By 1239, Bishop Lamley had been elected at a meeting chaired by the dean although apparently, the archdeacon was still his senior.
 In c.
 1239 a canon had been elevated to the dignity of precentor and then in 1240, a chancellor was now visible.
-In 1243 at a meeting of the chapter, it is evident that the dean was now the senior canon in the chapter.
-By 1445, the chapter consisted of 29 canonries—the dean, presenter, chancellor, and treasurer were the dignitaries, the archdeacon—no longer a dignatory—and 24 simple canonries made up the remainder.
+In 1243 at a meeting of the chapter, it was evident that the dean was now the senior canon in the chapter.
+By 1445, the chapter consisted of 29 canons—the dean, presenter, chancellor, and treasurer were the dignitaries, the archdeacon—no longer a dignitary—and 24 simple canonries made up the remainder.
 The last canonry to be created was that of the sub-chanter (1527x1534) bringing the total number of canons to 30.
 Between them, the chapter held 46 appropriated churches in the diocese of Aberdeen and a further 2 in the diocese of Moray.